Understanding Industrial Parks: A Comprehensive Guide

 For example, in Egypt, the Industrial Development Authority (IDA) acts as the supervisory body monitoring the establishment of private industrial parks, while the General Authority for Free Zones & Investment (GAFI) serves as the principal regulatory authority for investments.

-By promoting collaboration between the public and private sectors, governments can create a conducive environment for the sustainable development and operation of industrial parks, ultimately contributing to economic growth and industrial development.
+Collaboration between public and private sectors helps create a supportive environment for sustainable industrial park development, contributing to economic growth and industrial development.

 FAQs